openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 If the Credential Request does not contain an Access Token that enables issuance of a requested credential, or client authentication credentials when required, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].

+The following additional parameter are defined in addition to those already defined in section 3.1 of [@!RFC6750]:

+* `invalid_credential_request`: The Credential Request is missing a required parameter, includes an unsupported parameter or parameter value, repeats the same parameter, uses more than one method for including an Access Token, or is otherwise malformed.
+The Credential Endpoint SHOULD respond with the HTTP 400 (Bad Request) status code.
+This parameter SHOULD be used instead of an `invalid_request` parameter defined in section 3.1 of [@!RFC6750].

-When the error is caused by `type`, `format`, `proof` or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of a generic `invalid_request` parameter defined in section 3.1 of [@!RFC6750].
+When the error is caused by `type`, `format`, `proof` or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of generic `invalid_request` or `invalid_credential_request` parameters.

 #### Credential Request Errors {#credential-request-errors}